ripanmukherjee/Python-Project/README.md

 3. project-3-validation-name : Python scripts that check the first char of the usename and return 'True' if first char is letter and 'False' otherwise.

 4. project-4-calculator-python : Python scrips that use tkinter module to create a calculator application"

+5. project-5-subprocess-rsync : Python scripts that use subprocess and multiprocessing module to move the file from one directory to another directory by using rsync process.
+And also this scitps use multiprocessing to do process in parallel. os.wait module has used which generates the file names in a directory tree by walking the tree either top-down or bottom-up.
+This is used to traverse the file system in Python.